Rahul0911/LearningMachines/Loan Default Prediction/README.md

 # Results:
 To my surprise the LightGBM algorithm worked relatively well against KNeighbors classifier but the random forest and XGB classifer showed better results with 89% accuracy compared to LighGBM classifer with 88% accuracy for this dataset.

-# Feedback:
-I am always looking forward towards a feedback on my work, do reach out if you think I could have done certain thing in a more efficient way and help me towards my journey to get better at machine learning exploration.